Arkham Asylum: A Serious House on Serious Earth: Morrison's response

 The original first draft of the script included Robin.
 Robin appeared in a few scenes at the beginning then remained at Police Headquarters for the bulk of the book, where he spent his time studying plans and histories of the house, in order to find a way in to help his mentor.
 Dave McKean, however, felt that he had already compromised his artistic integrity sufficiently by drawing Batman and refused point blank over for the Boy Wonder — so after one brave but ridiculous attempt to put him in a trench coat, I wisely removed him from the script.

 — p.
 4 of the annotated script.

-Morrison opined that the graphic novel could have been more concrete if a different comic book artist was assigned to do the job instead, unlike McKean who diminished everything in favor to his own version of storytelling.
-The interviews that Morrison conducted were later published in the Grant Morrison: The Early Years and Grant Morrison: Combining the Worlds of Contemporary Comics books.
-The books briefly detailed why Morrison actually disagrees with McKean as the artist of the graphic novel.
+Morrison retrospectively interpreted the development of the graphic novel as one where they "clashed in the middle" because McKean insisted on his own version of storytelling.
+The DC editors were willing to let McKean do whatever he wanted because his portfolio impressed them during the internal job interviews.
+Morrison opined that the graphic novel could have been much more concrete if a different comic book artist was assigned to do the job instead.